 ResMed’s intelligent non-invasive ventilation (NIV) solutions deliver advanced technologies that help take the work out of breathing.
 We'll work with you to help identify the right patients for NIV therapy.Download brochure

-Today, COPD is being treated with a range of therapies that seek to manage long-term function, prevent exacerbations and provide symptomatic relief, including oxygen therapy and non-invasive ventilation (NIV).
+Today, COPD is being treated with a range of therapies that seek to manage symptoms long-term, prevent exacerbations and provide symptomatic relief, including oxygen therapy and non-invasive ventilation (NIV).

-Oxygen therapy is often used as a standard approach to provide relief from hypoxemia and reduce the work of breathing.
+Oxygen therapy is often used as a standard approach to provide relief from hypoxemia.
 For COPD patients with hypoxemia, controlled oxygen delivery is indicated for exacerbations, while long-term oxygen therapy has been shown to have survival benefits.1

-Individuals prescribed oxygen therapy at home, will likely need a portable oxygen concentrator, a device which separates oxygen from nitrogen in regular air.
+Individuals prescribed oxygen therapy at home may also benefit from a portable oxygen concentrator, a device which separates oxygen from nitrogen in regular air.

-Although oxygen alone can help address hypoxia caused by impaired gas exchange in the lung, it does not address hypercapnia caused by carbon dioxide retention alone.
+Although oxygen alone may help address hypoxia caused by impaired gas exchange in the lung, it does not address hypercapnia caused by excess carbon dioxide retention alone.

 The following clinical studies below provide evidence for the use of NIV and oxygen therapy in the home.
 We also encourage you to contact us to discuss which ResMed solution might be right for your patient.